mannat-gill/cse15l-lab-reports/lab-report-3-week-5.md

 ## less -p[string] [file path]
 -------------------------

 This command highlights any occurence of the string you passed within the given file.
 It also directly goes to the first occurence of the string in the file.
-This is useful for when trying to find if a certain string exits in a file and where it is located, especially when trying to find the first occurence.
+This is useful for when trying to find if a certain string exits in a file and where it is located, especially when trying to find its first occurence.

 ### Example 1: